davilucena222/letmeask/README.md

     Optional logout from your Google Account
   </li>
   <li>
-    Warning that you need to login with your Google Account to participate the room and send questions
+    Warning that you need to log in with your Google Account to participate in the room and send questions
   </li>
   <li>
    Alternation to the administrator between the page room and the admin room